spijdar/distro-cl/README.md

 # Updating

+Note that nn, torch, cutorch, and cunn are pinned, via the `rocks-cl` repository in your `~/torch-cl/install/etc/luarocks/config.lua` file.
-Please do *NOT* use any of: `luarocks install nn`, `luarocks install torch`, `luarocks install cltorch`, `luarocks install clnn`, `luarocks install cutorch`, or `luarocks install cunn`.
-This will break your installation, and is not supported.
-The supported update method is:
+So, doing any of `luarocks install nn`, `luarocks install torch`, `luarocks install cltorch`, `luarocks install clnn`, `luarocks install cutorch`, or `luarocks install cunn` should no longer break your installation (though they will, if you remove the pinning).
+However, on the whole, the recommended way of updating `distro-cl` is:
 ```
 cd ~/torch-cl
 git pull